ezp127/easy-estimate/README.md

 ### Backlog items

 Count *(I meant it, just count; no fancy Fibonacci story points needed)* how many backlog items[^2] you have in total, including finished and unfinished.
-This number must be cumulative and replicated in each chart backlog column.
+This number **must be cumulative** and **replicated** in each chart backlog column.

 Say you start the project with 20 stories and plan to accomplish it in 4 sprints[^3].
 Your backlog items should look like this:

-    Backlog items: 20, 20, 20, 20
+    Backlog: 20, 20, 20, 20

 Then, in the second sprint, you decide to include one more story, so the backlog input should be `20, 21`.
 At the end, if you keep these 21 stories, your final result should be:

-    Backlog items: 20, 21, 21, 21
+    Backlog: 20, 21, 21, 21

 Feel free to kill two stories in the third sprint if needed.

-    Backlog items: 20, 21, 19, 19
+    Backlog: 20, 21, 19, 19

 ### Finished items